saudbinayed/binout/README.md

 #### optional
 If needed, one can use the standalone function `struct2graph()` to visually display the hierarchy map of the `binin` structure.
 The function accepts a scalar (possibly highly nested) MATLAB structure as the first input argument, and it produces the figures and returns their handles as output.
-If this is your first time, provide the second input argument (called `labelQ`) with value equals to `"All"` so that every root sub-structure (under the `binin`) gets displayed in a seperate figure that shows all the terminal fields under "data" and "metadata".
-The input `struct` can be nested with arbitrary depth.

 #### final remarks
 The aim of the work presented herein is to make working with LS-DYNA results easier for engineers and researchers, so please let us know if you encounter any